top of page

 Congratulations everyone on such an amazing achievement.

 Sometimes we have chunky wool donated to us which we cannot use for the blankets so one of our members uses this to crochet blankets for those in need in Plymouth.
 These are distributed to the Dementia Ward at Mount Gould Hospital, The Jasmine Mother’s Recovery Centre, (a residential rehabilitation centre exclusively for mothers and their children and a part of ‘Trevi’ here in Plymouth), and the Homeless in Plymouth through the work of the ‘Soup Run’.
-So far she has distributed 214 blankets!

 We are totally self-funded and thank the Lord regularly for continued support.
 Every member pays £1 per week, which goes towards postage, plus the knitters donate loose change which is sent periodically to KAS in South Africa to help with their costs to RECEIVE our parcels!!
 Yes, they have to pay to receive parcels!